 How Does Texas Compare to Other States?

-Texas is one of the states where it’s still completely illegal to use marijuana recreationally.
+Despite the Texas medical marijuana law, Texas is one of the states where it’s still completely illegal to use marijuana recreationally.
 Prosecutors are allowed to press criminal charges for recreational use, which typically amount to misdemeanors for small quantities.
 Penalties can include fines of over $1000 and possible jail time.

 The outlook is brighter when it comes to medical cannabis.
 Barring a few outliers, medical marijuana is legal in Texas and most states across the country.
 Some states limit it to CBD with varying concentrations of THC.

 While the hemp law has certainly helped, law enforcement agencies in Texas counties are increasingly taking a more liberal approach to marijuana prosecution.
 Many state prosecutors across the political spectrum are declining to pursue low-level marijuana possession charges.
 In June 2019, the Texas Department of Public Safety instructed its officers to issue citations instead of arrests in misdemeanor possession cases.
 Counties like Dallas, Harris, Bexar, and Nueces had stopped arresting first-time offenders found with smaller amounts of marijuana even before June of 2019.